 Now, have the class brainstorm all of the adjectives and adverbs they can think of for this letter.
 For example, blue, bounce, bravely, build, break, big, and bubble.
 Then, see where you can add them into the sentence.
 For example, Blue birds build big bubbles.

-Log in to Wixie and open a new blank project.
+Log in to Wixie or Wriddle and create a new blank project.
 Ask a student volunteer to draw a picture depicting the sentence.
 If you have an interactive whiteboard, work together as a class to take turns using the paint tools to illustrate the sentence.
-Have a strong reader read the sentence as you record it on the Wixie page.
+Have a strong reader read the sentence as you record it on the page.

 Have students draw a letter out of a bag or assign letters based on student academic ability.
 Each student should begin by brainstorming animals that begin with this letter.

 Then, have students brainstorm all of the verbs, nouns, adjectives, and adverbs they can think of that begin with their letter.
 If students are struggling, have them ask their classmates for help.
 You might also want to assign this project for homework to involve the entire family.

 Have students follow the noun–verb–noun model to begin writing their sentences.
 Then, add in additional adjectives and adverbs.

 Once students have written their alliterative sentences, have them think about how they might create an illustration that supports their writing.
 Have them look at the adjectives to develop details they will include in their drawings.

-Next, have students use Wixie to write their sentences, illustrate the page using the paint tools, and record themselves reading the sentences.
+Next, have students use Wixie or Wriddle to write their sentences, illustrate the page using the paint tools, and record themselves reading the sentences.
 Have each student save his or her page, naming it to indicate the letter and the author (e.g., “z_alicia”).

 Get your school together for a formal presentation of your class’s Amazing Animal Alliterations book!
 You will also want to share electronic and print copies in your school’s media center.